Senior Secondary navigation

 The internally assessed conversation achievement standard often led to a focus on a limited range of formal high-stakes interactions.

 Now: The external writing achievement standard no longer exists.
-Students develop portfolios of writing throughout the year and submit these for internal assessment.
+Students develop portfolios of writing/signing throughout the year and submit these for internal assessment.

 The conversation achievement standard no longer exists.
 Students develop portfolios of interactions throughout the year and submit these for internal assessment.